NREL/bifacial_radiance/docs/sphinx/source/installation.rst

 Video Instructions
 ~~~~~~~~~~~~~~~~~~

-`https://youtu.be/4A9GocfHKyM <https://youtu.be/4A9GocfHKyM>`_ This video shows how to install the bifacial_radiance software and all associated softwares needed.
+`https://youtu.be/4A9GocfHKyM <https://youtu.be/4A9GocfHKyM>`_ This video shows how to install the bifacial_radiance software and all associated softwares needed for Windows.
 More info on the Wiki.
-Instructions are also shown below.
+Instructions for Windows and Linux-based OS are also shown below.

 PREREQUISITES (Step 0)